sh4090/Process-Automation/README.md

 to the way the data extracted is then leveraged.

 ## Key Features
-##### Open-Source R Package:
+##### Custom Functions:
-I created a set of functions encapsulated in a new open-source R package to perform the entire data collection and cleaning workflow (LINK).
+I developed a suite of purpose-built R functions to support the full data pipeline.
+These functions handle company name resolution, API querying, nested data extraction (e.g., officers, PSCs, charges), entity-level data cleaning, and output structuring.

 ##### Process Automation:
 Once set up, the system automates data extraction and analysis, requiring minimal human intervention,